fabio-miranda/fabio-miranda.github.io/courses/cs424-spring-2025/assignment-3/assignment-3.md

 You should leverage your previous assignment outcomes to facilitate the tasks of assignment 3.
 If you think you need to modify any of your outcomes, feel free to do so.
 Make sure that you select appropriate domain and data questions.

-In the next assignment, we will combine the visualizations into a single web-based visualization system, so keep that in mind when choosing the visualizations.

 #### Task 1: Single view visualizations

 In the previous assignments, you have already created a set of visualizations using GeoPandas and Matplotlib covering the following aspects: time, space, space + time, distribution, comparison.
 From those visualizations, select at least six and create Vega-Lite specifications implementing them.
 Make sure you select diverse visualizations (i.e., it is not enough to create six bar charts).